jhrcek/postgresql-migration/Readme.markdown

 This library executes SQL/Haskell migration scripts and keeps track of their meta information.

-Scripts are be executed exactly once and any changes to scripts will cause a run-time error notifying you of a corrupted database.
+Scripts are executed exactly once and any changes to scripts will cause a run-time error notifying you of a corrupted database.

 The meta information consists of: